 The Cerium is full of excellent features and is designed with the serious mountain athlete in consideration.
 From top to bottom, here is what we found.

-The hood is helmet compatible and adjusts easily (even with thick gloves) to cinch tighter around your face when not wearing a helmet.
-There are large round buttons on both sides of the hood that are easy to squeeze to loosen the fit and drawcords inside the neck collar that are also easy to grab to tighten.
+The hood is helmet compatible and adjusts easily (even with thick gloves or mittens) to cinch tighter around your face when not wearing a helmet or hat.
+There are large round buttons on both sides of the hood that are easy to squeeze to loosen the fit and drawcords inside the neck collar that are also easy to grab and tighten.
 The only downside is you have to unzip the collar slightly to access those drawcords and tighten the fit.

 The neck is extra puffy, ensuring an excellent seal and a particularly cozy feel.
-The internal chest zip pocket is a favorite feature—we could stash our smartphone there for easy access to our app-based maps, topos, and camera and keep it warm to help prevent the battery from dying too quickly.
+The internal chest zip pocket is a favorite feature—we could stash our smartphone there for easy access to our app-based maps, topos, and camera and keep it warm to help prevent the battery from dying too quickly on our walks about town or climbs in the mountains.

 There is a separate stuff sack in this chest pocket.
 At first, we were annoyed that the Cerium didn't just stuff inside its pocket, as this is simpler.
 However, this extra stuff sack ensures you don't scrape up the jacket while climbing with it hanging from your harness.
 And Arc'teryx was one step ahead again when they thought to attach that stuff sack to the pocket, so you don't drop it when pulling out your smartphone or snacks from that pocket.
 They used a very clever girth hitch to keep the bag in that pocket—and still make it easily removable for those who want to shave that modicum of weight and don't use that feature anyway.